Windows Setup

 Create GitHub account

-GitHub is like a Google Drive for your Git repositories.
+GitHub is a cloud service for saving your Git repositories online.
 Go to the GitHub website and create an account if you do not have one already.

 Fork RobotathonESP32 Repository